oxechicao/quati/README.md

 It is build in rust.

-> Note: The agent setup (copilot, codex) need be done first.
-The command line will use the agent-cli.
+> Note: The agent setup (e.g copilot, codex) need be done before run the cli.
+> It means, that you need to open, do login, setup etc. Or write a custom agent_command that setup it.

 ## Usage